-'Inconceivable' that Kim Jong Un wasn't aware of Otto Warmbier: ex-U.N. ambassador
+'Inconceivable' that Kim Jong Un wasn't aware of Otto Warmbier: Ex-U.N. ambassador

 Experts say it is unlikely Kim would not have known about a prized American in his country's custody.
 They said it was possible that he did not know exactly how Warmbier was being treated, and that Warmbier — who was sentenced to hard labor in North Korea after stealing a propaganda poster — had been accidentally roughed up more than he was supposed to be by his handlers.

-This is hardly the first time that Trump expressed sympathy to world leaders accused of brutality.
-He also refused to condemn Saudi Crown Prince Mohammed bin Salman for the death of Washington Post columnist Jamal Khashoggi at a Saudi Arabian consulate in Turkey, despite CIA intelligence indicating he ordered the journalist's killing.
+This is hardly the first time that Trump has expressed sympathy for world leaders accused of brutality.
+He also refused to condemn Saudi Crown Prince Mohammed bin Salman for the death of Washington Post columnist Jamal Khashoggi at a Saudi Arabian consulate in Turkey, despite CIA intelligence indicating the prince ordered the journalist's killing.

 "It goes to the larger pattern of praise of Trump for the most brutal leaders on Earth."